rehierl/node-tree-outliner/about-h1-h6.md

 Note that HTML-4 defines `div` elements to "offer a generic mechanism for adding structure to documents".
-The word "structure" in this context means that `div` elements allow to group nodes without introducing new sections.
-If that were not true, then authors would have no means to group nodes at block level without changing a document's outline at the same time.
+The word "structure" in this context means that `div` elements allow to group nodes without introducing new sections (i.e. without changing a document's outline at the same time).

 From the above fragment, the following statements can be derived: